Oberon05-dev/TListDisplay/README.md

 # TListDisplay
 Custom component for Delphi.
-This is two list combine in one object without user mouse inputs.
+This is two list combine in one object which exist separately without user mouse inputs.

 ## usage: